 2. Calculate your Student Loan Debt

 You tryna get smacked in the face by reality on your snow day?
 Sit in your cozy apartment and add up how much you’ve borrowed from the government in order to be sitting there.
 Even better, follow that up with how long it’ll take to pay off the amount with a job in your field.
 The whole process will be sure to send you into a spiraling depression once you see how screwed you really are.
 (Especially us journalism kids; but we all knew what we were getting into when we majored in a dying industry.)
 You know what?
 You might wanna call Grandma again after this one.
 Maybe she’ll be able to cheer you up, or, at the very least, pity you and slide an extra $10 in your birthday card this year.
+If you are reading this and you are thinking about applying to colleges, but the idea of having student loan debt does not sound appealing to you, doing some research to find the answers to questions such as what is the maximum student loan amount for lifetime, may help you discover that there is a solution for pretty much anything, especially when it comes to dealing with personal finances.

 3. Research Presidential Candidates